 - A list of special considerations the department may face in an emergency

-The College's COOP is a companion to and consistent with the College's Emergency Response Plan, which delineates the policies and procedures related to the management of an emergency.
-The College complies with all National Incident Management and Incident Command Systems requirements.
+The university's COOP is a companion to and consistent with the College's Emergency Response Plan, which delineates the policies and procedures related to the management of an emergency.
+The university complies with all National Incident Management and Incident Command Systems requirements.